Aquaculture is the farming of aquatic plants and animals.

 Aquaculture projects integrated with tourism are emerging.
 Opportunities exist for pastoralists and farmers to use inland saline and artesian waters to grow fish to supplement their incomes.

-There are now more than 470 licensed aquaculture producers across the State.
+There are now 409 licensed aquaculture producers across the State.
 Marron growing being the sector with most producers.

 The general trend in WA shows good industry growth; aquaculture has gone through the initial stages of development and is now maturing and entering a more rapid growth phase.